Engee documentation

 To determine the coefficients of the direct form of the Discrete FIR Filter block, the following steps are performed:

-1. Determines the frequency points located in the bandwidth centered around the carrier frequency using this formula.
+1. The frequency points located in the passband centered around the carrier frequency are determined by the formula:

 Where